Home » Octopus Flux Tariff

 5. Are you happy to just have a go? – You are not locked into tariffs with Octopus, so if it doesn’t add up for you switch to another tariff.
 If you switch away from say, Intelligent Octopus to Octopus Flux you’ll have to wait 30 days to switch back to that tariff but you can always choose another smart tariff or even a regular standard tariff.
 (Although there are so many smart tariffs you’d find a better solution)

-Finger in the air v spreadsheets.
+Finger in the air v spreadsheets – Octopus Flux Tariff.

-The finger-in-the-air approach may appeal to you if you want a quick general idea of if Octopus Flux would be best for you.
+The finger-in-the-air approach may appeal to you if you want a quick general idea of Octopus Flux would be best for you.
 I get lots of questions about the viability of Octopus Flux if you own an EV but the answer depends on your circumstances.
 There are serval spreadsheet enthusiasts out there who share their figures and even let you input yours.
 You’d get a definite answer one way or another that way but spreadsheets make me come out in a cold sweat. 😀 If you want figures you could also look at the Octopus Compare app which I understand also includes a Flux comparison.

 Tomorrow is another day and the sun will always come up!